 Probate Shortcuts in Michigan

-Save time and money when you wrap up an estate in Michigan.
+Save time and money when you use a probate shortcut to wrap up an estate in Michigan.

-The probate process can be long and drawn-out, costing your survivors time as well as money.
+The probate process can be long and drawn out, costing your survivors time as well as money.
 Fortunately, Michigan offers a few probate shortcuts for "small estates."
 If the property you leave behind at your death is below a certain amount, Michigan allows the property to be transferred more quickly and with less hassle.
-In other words, if your estate qualifies as "small," your loved ones may be able to use simplified probate procedures, or even skip probate entirely.
+In other words, if your estate qualifies as "small," your loved ones might be able to use simplified probate procedures, or even skip probate entirely.

-Michigan has two procedures that allow heirs or inheritors to skip probate altogether, so long as the value of all the assets left behind is less than a certain amount.
-For deaths in 2022, that amount was $25,000, but this value is adjusted every year or two to keep up with inflation.
-If the estate in question is around this size, you can call your county probate court and ask for the exact cutoff amount for a "small" estate for the year of death, or you can often find a chart of small estate threshold amounts on the websites of county probate courts in Michigan.
+Michigan also has a probate shortcut called "summary administration," and it has two procedures that allow heirs or inheritors to skip probate altogether.
+An estate can skip probate if the value of all the assets left behind is less than a certain amount.
+This amount is adjusted annually (as of February 21, 2024, it's $50,000).
+You can call your county probate court and ask for the exact cutoff amount for a "small" estate for the year of death, or you can often find a chart of small estate threshold amounts on the websites of county probate courts.

-You can complete a form called a Petition for Assignment to ask the probate court to order that property be turned over to you if:
+You can complete a form called a Petition for Assignment to ask the probate court to order that property be turned over to you without going through probate if:

-• The estate is valued at $15,000 or less, adjusted for inflation (for deaths in 2022, this adjusted value is actually $25,000; see above), after paying the deceased person's funeral and burial expenses are paid from the estate, and
+• The estate is valued at $50,000 or less for deaths after February 20, 2024 (this value is adjusted annually), after paying the deceased person's funeral and burial expenses are paid from the estate, and

-• You are the surviving spouse or, if there's no surviving spouse, you are the deceased person's heir (someone inheriting property under your state's intestacy laws).
+• You're the surviving spouse or, if there's no surviving spouse, you're the deceased person's heir (someone inheriting property under your state's intestacy laws).

 Michigan's Collection by Affidavit Procedure

 The other avenue for skipping probate is to collect property using an affidavit (a simple statement signed under oath).
-If you are entitled to the property, you simply fill out, sign, and get notarized an Affidavit of Decedent's Successor for Delivery of Certain Assets Owned by Decedent, and present it to the person or party (such as a bank) who is currently in possession of the property, or who owes the deceased person money.
+If you're entitled to the property, you simply fill out, sign, and get notarized an Affidavit of Decedent's Successor for Delivery of Certain Assets Owned by Decedent, and present it to the person or party (such as a bank) who is currently in possession of the property, or who owes the deceased person money.
 Again, you can skip probate court with this procedure.
+(Mich.
+Comp.
+Laws § 700.3983 (2024).)

 Collection by affidavit is available after 28 days following the death, and only if:

-• The gross value of the estate doesn't exceed $25,000 (again, this is the value for deaths in 2022, and increases slightly every year or two)
+• The gross value of the estate doesn't exceed $50,000 (again, this is the value for deaths after February 20, 2024, and increases slightly every year or two)

 • The estate doesn't include real estate, and

-• No personal representative was appointed yet, and no application for appointment is currently pending.
+• No personal representative has been appointed yet, and no application for appointment is currently pending.

 Simplified Probate in Michigan: Summary Administration